Welcome to ABC Snorkel Charters Port Douglas – Your Micro Family Company for Reef Adventures

 We need to travel 70-90 minutes in each direction depending on the locations that are decided on the day.
 We will keep you entertained during the trip and this is always a good chance to ask questions and learn about The Great Barrier Reef.
 We also provide snorkel briefings on the way, so you can enter the water and make the most of your day as soon as the engines are turned off!

-A sense of adventure, food/snacks, water, towel, sun cream/block, sea sickness medication (it’s preventative, better to take some ‘just in case’), something dry to wear for the return journey, camera.
+A sense of adventure, food/snacks, water bottle, towel, sunscreen/block, sea sickness medication (it’s preventative, better to take some ‘just in case’), something dry to wear for the return journey, camera.

 No. This is not the ideal tour for you if you can’t swim or are not confident in open water.
 If this is the case, we would suggest maybe one of the larger vessels that visits an Island or a Pontoon might be better.
 This is just for your peace of mind, comfort on the day and safety.
 Please note age and fitness levels are critical.
 Older age, and some medical conditions, especially heart disease, increase the risks of snorkelling.